 ComEd is a unit of Chicago-based Exelon Corporation that powers the lives of more than 4 million customers across northern Illinois.
-The Combined Heat and Power (CHP) offering from the ComEd Energy Efficiency Program is a clean and efficient approach to generating power and thermal energy.
-The ComEd CHP offering provides customer incentives that will make it more economically viable for commercial, institutional, and industrial customers to employ CHP to reduce their energy consumption; those incentives apply towards feasibility studies and project implementation.
+The ComEd Energy Efficiency Program provides incentives that will make it more economically viable for commercial, institutional, and industrial customers to employ CHP to reduce their energy consumption.

 Con Edison provides electric, gas, and steam service for the 10 million people who live in New York City and Westchester County.
 Through Non-Wires Solutions, the company is deferring capital infrastructure upgrades by implementing, in targeted areas, Distributed Energy Resources (DERs) including CHP, Fuel Cells and Energy Storage.